 The existing engine will be used for the initial CSS freighter.
 For future use the engine could adopt extensive use of integrated health monitoring and single cast construction of large components.
 High pressure pumps could be incorporated that can be flown 50 times before overhaul.
 Studies have projected that an advanced engine can be turned around in 58 hours as compared to the current time of 160 hours.

 Miscellaneous includes the cost of propellants and vendor supplies.

 This NASA chart shows that flight rate is key to lowering launch cost.
-It indicates that a launch rate of 12 flights per year reduces the retired NASA shuttle mission’s cost to $400 million.
+It indicates that a launch rate of 12 flights per year reduces the decommissioned NASA shuttle mission’s cost to $400 million.

 Removing NASA from launch operations reduces the launch cost to $205 million and incorporating existing technology to the CSS freighter make the vehicle a competitive commercial launch vehicle.

 The predicted average commercial medium to heavy launches for the next 10 years is 11 per year.
 The CSS freighter has the potential to capture a majority of these launches by offering the unique capability of satellite on-orbit checkout before release and returning faulty satellites for repair.
 Once the space tug is operational, satellites can be serviced on-orbit or retrieved.
 The Freighter can offer tourist flights to reduce cost of cargo delivery.

 It is recognized that economic conditions will dictate the launch market; however significantly lowering the launch cost will attract other unidentified users

 The Space Transportation Plan for the 21st Century

 Commercial Space Shuttle Freighter and Space Based Fleet